 There are 195 countries in the world that are located astride Equator.
 All these countries are divided into the Northern and Southern hemispheres.
 This is thanks to the Equator which passes through it them.
 Of these 11 countries, six are found in Sub-Saharan Africa.
-Of these six, Uganda is one of the three most peaceful and welcoming.
-This makes it the perfect place to explore life at the equator anytime of the year.
+Of these six countries, Uganda is one of the three most peaceful and welcoming destinations to tourists.
+This together with other interesting reasons below makes it the perfect place to explore life at the equator anytime of the year.

-The last is found at Masaka District, a district of that is home to the Baganda, one of Uganda’s most friendly tribes.
-Its roughly four hours drive from Kampala, the country’s capital.
+The last is found at Kayabwe along Masaka Road.
+Kayabwe lies 72km from Kampala and it is located in Mpigi, a district of that is home to the Baganda, one of Uganda’s most friendly tribes.
+It is roughly two hours drive from Kampala, the country’s capital.
 It comes across as the most visited of the four sites, attracting over 500,000 tourists each year.
 Here, you can catch up with a simplified experiment that explains why current in the Northern hemisphere spins in a clockwise direction and, Northern spins in an anti-clockwise direction.

 Have any queries or want to visit the Equator, I have your back whenever you are ready.